Instrumentation and Introduction to Orchestration

 - Compose three short pieces

 The ability to read music, knowledge of music notation, and an understanding of the fundamentals of music theory.
-Basic working knowledge of a music notation program such as Sibelius is highly recommended as students are required to produce and print music scores and instrumental parts for their assignments.
+Basic working knowledge of a music notation program such as Sibelius, Finale, or Dorico is required, as students are required to produce and print music scores and instrumental parts for their assignments.
 Additionally, it is recommended to have any professional quality computer-based Digital Audio Workstation.